 Row ID Field Indicator metadata

 1 Indicator code RCO 87

 2 Indicator name Organisations cooperating across borders

 3 Measurement unit Company

 4 Type of indicator Common Interreg Output Indicator

 5 Baseline 0

-6 Milestone 2024 (as 10-20
+6 Milestone 2024 (as 31.12.24) 10-20

-31.12.24)

 7 Target 2029 (as 31.12.29) 450

 8 Priority P 1 Innovative Central Baltic Business development

 9 Programme Objective PO 2 More new Central Baltic scaled-up growth companies

-11 Definition and concepts Data collection RCO 87 will include the sum of RCO 04 and the number of project partners.
+10 Definition and concepts RCO 87 will include the sum of RCO 04 and the number of project partners.
 RCO 04 achievements can be aggregated to the RCO 87 as the "enterprises receiving non-financial support" are also the organizations.
 Not recipients of just information (newsletters, emails) and other passive type of activities are counted.
 1 company may participate in several project activities - we count 1 There can be more than 1 representative from 1 company - we count 1 The project partners are responsible for keeping records on participating companies.
 The records should include the companies' names, the contact information and in which project activities the participation took place.

-Managing Authority monitoring system.
-Separate requests by Joint
+11 Data collection Managing Authority monitoring system.
+Separate requests by Joint Secretariat.

-12 Time measurement Secretariat.
-1 year (12 months).
+12 Time measurement 1 year (12 months).

 13 Aggregation issues The project partners are counted on programme level.

-13 Aggi egation issues RCO 04 component will be aggregated on programme level to include the achievements of all projects contributions.
+RCO 04 component will be aggregated on programme level to include the achievements of all projects contributions.

 14 Reporting Annually as full year achievement and after the project ends in final report.

 15 References

 16 Corresponding corporate indicator

 17 Notes

-18 Examples:
+18 1 Examples:

+E i e hes 7